FU-BEST 9b: Tragedy and New Beginnings in German Philosophy: From Marx and Nietzsche to Habermas (Spring only)

 Spring semester only

-The two Philosophy courses offered by the FU-BEST program address the historical reality of German philosophy in two chronological parts: in the first part, offered during the Fall semester, we follow the emergence and full deployment of German philosophy from its Kantian beginnings to Hegel's grand but fragile synthesis, trying to understand its richness as well as its limitations.
-In the second part, offered during the Spring semester, we discuss the later development of German philosophy in the nineteenth century and its historical tragedy in the twentieth century.
-This will include a discussion of the links between Marx and Marxism, between Nietzsche and the German political/ideological right-wing, between the 'Vienna circle' and the scientific revolution of the early twentieth century, as well as between German academic philosophy and Nazism.
-Post-World War II developments in the field will be studied as pathways out of the destructive turn philosophy in Germany took in the first half of the twentieth century.
+The two Philosophy courses offered by the FU-BEST program address the historical reality of German philosophy in two chronological parts: in the first part (FU-BEST 9a), offered during the Fall semester, we follow the emergence and full deployment of German philosophy from its Kantian beginnings to Hegel’s grand but fragile synthesis (and its critique by the Young Hegelians as well as by the late Schelling), trying to understand its richness as well as its limitations.
+In the second part (FU-BEST 9b), offered during the Spring semester, we discuss the later development of German philosophy in the nineteenth century and its historical tragedy in the twentieth century.
+This will include a discussion of the links between Marx and Marxism, between Nietzsche and the German political/ideological right-wing, between the ‘Vienna circle’ and the scientific revolution of the early twentieth century, as well as between German academic philosophy and Nazism.

 Please note: these two Philosophy courses can be taken either together, in a two-semester sequence, or separately and individually.